dirtysalt/dirtysalt.github.io/srt-to-book-resources/markdown/srt-Ed Barnhart_ Maya, Aztec, Inca, and Lost Civilizations of South America _ Lex Fridman Podcast #446 - YouTube-source.md

 that they were like, ah, we're not gonna mess

 with those guys on that island.

 We'll leave them be, so now it looks like that's the heart

-of Celtic tradition, but actually it's the fringe.

-- So if it is 60,000 years ago,

-these are really early humans.

-- Yeah, and there were consistent things

-that have been coming out for decades

-about very old Carbon 14 dates in the Amazon

-and in the Andes area that everybody just dismissed.

-It's, no, it didn't get a date of 40,000 years,

-but I think we're gonna come back around

-# Chapter 3

-We'll leave them be, so now it looks like that's the heart